-Summer is the perfect time to celebrate the abundance of fruit.
-While fruit pies are sublime, honestly, who has time to mess with rolling, chilling, and crimping a pie crust when there are pools to splash in and bubbles to blow?
-Not me.
-Enter the humble cobbler.
+We’ll grant that summer fruit pies are sublime, but honestly, who has time to mess with rolling, chilling, and crimping a pie crust when there are pools to splash in and steamy summer novels to read?
+Not us.

-Crème de la Crumb’s vivid Strawberry Cobbler recipe comes together quickly with the help of a food processor.
-Tiffany suggests adding fresh basil, thyme, rosemary, or mint to the biscuit mixture for even more summer goodness.
+This strawberry version comes together quickly with the help of a food processor.
+Try adding fresh basil, thyme, rosemary, or mint to the biscuit mixture for even more summer goodness.

-Megan from Olives and Thyme created an unusual twist on the old fashioned strawberry rhubarb by using tahini instead of butter or another fat in the crumble, resulting in a dairy-free option.
-She also recommends using a splash of rosewater in the filling, which adds a fragrant element to this upgraded classic recipe.
-Get the Strawberry Rhubarb Tahini Crisp recipe.
+This crisp creates an unusual twist on the old-fashioned strawberry rhubarb by using tahini instead of butter or another fat in the crumble.
+The result: a delightfully dairy-free option.
+The recipe author also recommends using a splash of rosewater in the filling, adding a fragrant element to this upgraded classic recipe.

-A buckle is where coffee cake meets fruit crisp: A muffin-type filling is topped with a streusel mixture for a crunchy texture on top of a tender, sweet cake.
-Arguably the best form of this category to eat for breakfast, in my opinion.
-The name comes from the way the cakey topping will crack and ‘buckle’ while baking.
+A buckle is where coffee cake meets fruit crisp.
+A muffin-type filling is topped with a streusel mixture for a crunchy texture on top of a tender, sweet cake.
+(It’s probably the best way to eat cake for breakfast, in our opinion.)

 We’ve come to the pandowdy, which is so fun to say!
-Unlike its cousins, the pandowdy uses scraps of pie dough in a rustic way, which would be a great project for young chefs at home.
-12 Tomatoes presents this lightly spiced pear version topped with a sugared pie dough for a flaky, crunchy dessert that doesn’t get soggy like the bottom pie crust.
-Get the Spiced Pear Pandowdy recipe.
+Unlike its cousin, the lattice-topped pie, the pandowdy uses scraps of pie dough in a rustic, layered way — a great starter project for young chefs.